Skip to main content

 Festive

-Traditional dessert for October's Señor de los Milagros (Lord of Miracles) procession but available year-round.
-Layered anise-flavored cookie sticks held together with chancaca (molasses) syrup, decorated with colorful sprinkles.
-Festive, sticky, sweet.
+The dessert tied to October's Señor de los Milagros (Lord of Miracles) procession, though bakeries sell it all year.
+Anise cookie sticks are stacked and glued together with chancaca (molasses) syrup, then scattered with colorful sprinkles.
+Sticky, sweet, and meant for celebration.

 vegetarianContains: WheatContains: Eggs